rorticus/slack-basic/docs/index.md

 ### Stored Mode

-Any command entered that is preceeded by a line number will be run in _Stored_ mode.
+Any command entered that is preceded by a line number will be run in _Stored_ mode.
 In this mode, your commands are not executed, but simply stored for later execution using the immediate mode `RUN` command.

 > Tip!
 You can use the `LIST` command at any time to list the contents of your stored program.